 Your server relies on many resources to operate at its optimum level, mainly CPU and memory usage.
 To calculate your server resources usage, you need to calculate the % of resources that the server uses to process and complete all requests.
 So, if your server registers an unusually high value, this means that your server is under duress.

 This isn’t good as it not only wears your server down faster but also slows down your server performance.
 Tracking your CPU and memory usage and knowing the server processes that usually consume lots of resources are essential.
-This helps heaps when it comes to rectifying any resource issues fast.
+This helps heaps when it comes to rectifying any resource issues fast and reduce CPU usage.

 You can use the Wise System Monitor tool to understand which processes may be taking up too much CPU and memory usage.
 As such, you get to narrow down the culprits and rectify them accordingly.